sunilkumarvj/sunilkumarvj.github.io/README.md

-# sunilkumarvj.github.io
+# sunilkumarvj.github.io (Piano Baord)

-##Piano Baord

 ## Files Description
-The piano board contains the structure with respect to the keyboard keys.
-Here We have taken keyboard keys values(data-key) to desing the piano.Piano plays the sound with respect to their key values(data-key) of the keyboard.
+The piano board structured with respect to the keyboard keys.
+Here We have taken keyboard keys values(data-key) to desing the piano.
+Piano plays the sound with respect to their key values(data-key) of the keyboard.